GregorR/style/STYLE.md

 actually part of the quote.
 But, that's just my own rule, and rules are made to be broken.

+## Non-Rules

+Lots of commonly cites “rules” are actually good, solid advice.
+For as much as I hate Strunk and White, 80% of that book is really good, solid advice on writing.
+The problem is that the remaining 20% is so unrelated to good writing that it's maliciously bad advice, which hinders good writing instead of advancing it.

-Some commonly cited “rules” which specifically *ought to be broken*, because they actively hinder clarity for no reason:
+Here are some commonly cited “rules” which specifically *ought to be broken*, because they actively hinder clarity for no reason:

 1. **~~Never write “s's”.~~** It's fine and correct to use “s's” so long as that is how you would say it, such as “Charles's friend”.
 When not